-This new Web feature spotlights SETC members who have taken active roles in SETC while advancing in their careers.
+This interview series spotlights SETC members who have taken active roles in SETC while advancing in their careers.

 When did you first get involved with SETC?